joshbegley/nyt-latest/previous.md

 `"You can't really afford to go on slides like this. ...
 (We'll) try to get out of this hole," Cam York said. `\
 https://nytimes.com/athletic/6979653/2026/01/17/flyers-lose-rangers-streak-continues/

-**Matt LaFleur, Packers finalizing multi-year contract extension: Sources**\
+**Packers agree to extension with Matt LaFleur, near deal with GM Brian Gutekunst: Sources**\
-`Team president Ed Policy didn't want a lame-duck head coach in the final year of a contract, so he decided to extend LaFleur.`\
+`Team president Ed Policy has said he's generally opposed to having a lame-duck head coach or general manager.`\
 https://nytimes.com/athletic/6962199/2026/01/17/matt-lafleur-packers-contract-extension/

 **Armed Robbers Steal At Least $110,000 Worth of Pokémon Cards**\